joelczk/writeups/HTB/Pit.md

 ![Viewing weird encoding on the website](https://github.com/joelczk/writeups/blob/main/HTB/Images/Pit/weird_encoding.PNG)

-Next, I try to view the source code of the webpage and was able to find the full ```settings.xml``` file.
+Next, I try to view the source code of the webpage and was able to find the full ```settings.xml``` file in ```/var/www/html/seeddms51x/conf/``` directory.
 From the file, I was able to pick up some database credentials that may be useful.
 ```
     <!--
        - dbDriver: DB-Driver used by adodb (see adodb-readme)